RMV Scillonian III: Notable events

 The Scillonian III returned to service on Sunday 1 September 2019 and completed a double sailing on Monday 2 September 2019, clearing the backlog of affected passengers.
 Normal scheduled sailings resumed on Tuesday 3 September 2019.

 Replacement

 Scillonian III is to be replaced by a new vessel, to be named Scillonian IV.
 The new vessel, designed by BMT, will be 72m long and carry 600 passengers.
 It will be able to travel at 18 knots and is designed specifically to improve passenger comfort.
-As of June 2021 expressions of interest were being sought from ship builders.